modin-project/unidist/docs/using_unidist/unidist_on_mpi.rst

 or `MPICH wiki <https://github.com/pmodels/mpich/blob/main/doc/wiki/how_to/Using_the_Hydra_Process_Manager.md>`_ for deeper customization.

 * For OpenMPI: ``-host host1:n1,...,hostM:nM``
-where n1, ..., nM is the number of processes on each node, including system processes.
+where n1, ..., nM is the number of processes on each node, including Unidist service processes (root and one or some monitors).
 You can also see `Scheduling processes across hosts with OpenMPI Library <https://docs.open-mpi.org/en/v5.0.x/launching-apps/scheduling.html>`_ for deeper customization.

 Running without ``mpiexec`` command
 -----------------------------------

-To run unidist on MPI in a cluster without the ``mpiexec`` command, you should specify hosts to run on.
+To run unidist on MPI in a cluster without ``mpiexec`` command, you should specify MPI hosts to run on using unidist configuration settings.

 There are two ways to specify MPI hosts to run on.
 First, by setting the ``UNIDIST_MPI_HOSTS`` environment variable: